TakaroGOD/cv/README.md

 ## Curriculum Vitae
-This text represents personal information, as a cv.
+This text represents some of my personal informations, as a cv.

 ## Personal Details